Martin Landau: 1970–1987: Movie and television roles

-1988-1995: Career resurgence and Oscar win
+1989–1999: Career resurgence

 In the late 1980s, Landau made a career comeback, earning an Academy Award nomination for his role in Tucker: The Man and His Dream (1988).
 He said he was grateful to the film's director, Francis Ford Coppola, for the opportunity to play a role he enjoyed: "I've spent a lot of time playing roles that didn't really challenge me," he said.
 "You want roles that have dimension.
 The role of Abe Karatz gave me that."
 He won the Golden Globe Award for his part in the film.
 In 1989, Landau appeared in Woody Allen's Crimes and Misdemeanors (1989) The film is split into two stories: one humorous, one dark in nature.
 Landau starred in the darker storyline as Judah Rosenthal, a successful ophthalmologist who tries to prevent his mistress, played by Anjelica Huston, from revealing their affair to his wife (Claire Bloom).
 Landau's character confides his worries to patient and rabbi Sam Waterston as well as his mobster brother Jerry Orbach.
 Allen remembered of the cast that:

-The film received critical acclaim, with Roger Ebert giving the film four stars, writing, "The movie generates the best kind of suspense, because it's not about what will happen to people—it's about what decisions they will reach.
+The film received critical acclaim, with Roger Ebert giving the film four stars, writing, The movie generates the best kind of suspense, because it's not about what will happen to people—it's about what decisions they will reach.
 We have the same information they have.
 What would we do?
 How far would we go to protect our happiness and reputation?
 How selfish would we be?
 Is our comfort worth more than another person's life?
-Allen does not evade this question, and his answer seems to be, yes, for some people, it would be."
+Allen does not evade this question, and his answer seems to be, yes, for some people, it would be.
 Landau received an Academy Award nomination for Best Supporting Actor for this performance, losing to Denzel Washington in Glory.